Sonny Fargo: Professional wrestling style and persona

 As "Roughhouse" Fargo, Fargo portrayed a wild, unhinged wrestler who had been committed to Broughton Hospital, a psychiatric hospital in Morganton, North Carolina.
 His finishing moves were the atomic drop and the forearm smash.

 Personal life and death

 Faggart was married to Delores Tutherow Faggart, who predeceased him in 1999.
 He had two children: a son, Obie, and a daughter, Debbie.
-He was the brother of fellow professional wrestler Henry "Jackie Fargo" Faggart.
+He was the brother of fellow professional wrestler and tag partner Henry "Jackie Fargo" Faggart.

 Late in life, Faggart suffered from diabetes, leading to him becoming a double amputee.
 He died on August 20, 2008.